translationalneuromodeling/tapas/sem/README.md

 subjects as a latent variable.
 Thus, it provides a form of regularization than better represents the population.

+Data from different subjects should be entered as different columns of the `data` structure array.

 #### Example
+This example is adapted from the file `tapas/sem/examples/tapas_seria_hier_example_inversion.m`

 ```matlab
 [data] = prepare_data();